getify/Functional-Light-JS/ch4.md

 Instead of listing out each step as a discrete call in our code, function composition using a utility like `compose(..)` abstracts that implementation detail so the code is more readable, allowing us to focus on *what* the composition will be used to accomplish, not *how* it will be performed.

-Composition is one of the most important tools that underpins most of the rest of FP.
+Composition -- declarative data flow -- is one of the most important tools that underpins most of the rest of FP.